Please ensure Javascript is enabled for purposes of website accessibility Page 6: Providing Positive Feedback

 For Your Information

-Teachers must monitor their own behavior, using self-management strategies, to ensure that they are providing more positive feedback than giving directions or correcting inappropriate behavior.
-There are different strategies teachers can use to monitor their own behavior:
+Educators must monitor their own behavior to ensure that they are providing more positive feedback than giving directions or correcting inappropriate behavior.
+To do this, they can use self-management strategies.
+There are different strategies teachers can use to monitor their own behavior, such as:

 x